Native Design

 The player had to listen

 The expanded player has equalizer bars that move with the music.
-On paper that sounds like a visual flourish, but it only works if it feels believable.
-Drawing bars is easy, making them feel attached to live audio is much harder.
+On paper that sounds like a visual nice-to-have, but it only works if it feels believable.
+Drawing EQ bars is easy, making them feel attached to live audio is much harder.

 Raw audio energy isn't a normal animation.
 It spikes, clips, disappears during silence, changes wildly between stations, and behaves differently when a stream is buffering or switching.
-If the bars follow every sample too literally, they jitter.
+If the EQ bars follow every sample too literally, they jitter.
 If they are smoothed too much, they become a fake screensaver.
 Getting it right means translating the signal: sampling, normalizing, damping, decay timing, and deciding how much truth the interface can show without looking broken.
+I spent more time on this than I would want to admit, but it was worth it.

 Live radio makes that stranger because there is no clean song file with predictable levels.
-There's a stream.
-Sometimes music, sometimes speech, sometimes silence, sometimes a handoff between two completely different sources.
-The equalizer has to survive all of that and still feel attached to what you hear.
+Sometimes music, sometimes speech, sometimes silence, sometimes a transition between two completely different sources.
+The EQ has to survive all of that, and still feel attached to what you hear.

 I wanted the player to feel like it was actually listening, not just running an animation.